CatchmentSci/livox-poc-article/README.md

 2. If you are interested in **re-processing the raw data** to generate the outputs stored at: https://doi.org/10.25405/data.ncl.23501091.v1, follow these steps:
 * Clone or download this repository so that it is accessible on your PC.
-* Download the files from https://www.dropbox.com/sh/0x3zrgdzbtncjed/AACWkr69x_NbNSZW8kF75FBka?dl=0 to your PC.
+* Download the files from  https://www.dropbox.com/sh/0x3zrgdzbtncjed/AACWkr69x_NbNSZW8kF75FBka?dl=0 or https://hidrive.ionos.com/share/7a01joszlq to your PC.
 * Open MATLAB on your PC.
 * Run "parsing_pcd.m", ensuring that you define the input and output variables.
 This script initially loads the Livox data for each epoch and splits it into data acquired from scanner01 and scanner02 based on the scanner return data (using "splittingLivox.m").
 Subsequently, the data from scanner01 is aligned to scanner02 for each epoch.
 This is initially achieved through an initial coarse transformation to get the data approximately aligned, before ICP analysis is conducted (in "initial_icp_alignment.m").
 This generates a merged scan containing data from both scanner01 and scanner02 for each epoch.
 Next, this merged dataset is aligned back to a reference scan undertaken on 29th Jan 2022 (in "tree_alignment.m").
 * Following succesful execution of "parsing_pcd.m", your processed Livox data will be stored within the "processed_dir".
 Now that we have this processed data we can perform analysis on these datasets.